ClairBerlin/clair-stack/Readme.md

   `git clone git@github.com:ClAirBerlin/clair_backend.git`
 4. Check out the submodules ([learn more about git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)):
   `git submodule init && git submodule update`
+5. If your local docker context is not named `default`, and the local domain should be called differently than `localhost`, adjust the `DOCKER_CONTEXT` and `CLAIR_DOMAIN` environment variables in `environments/dev.env`
-5. Create volumes:
+6. Create volumes:
   `tools/create-volumes.sh environments/dev.env`
-6. Deploy the development stack locally:
+7. Deploy the development stack locally:
   `tools/deploy-stack.sh environments/dev.env`
-7. Load example data from fixtures:
+8. Load example data from fixtures:
   `tools/load-fixtures.sh environments/dev.env`

 The entire backend stack will launch in DEVELOPMENT mode.
 Pending database migrations will be executed automatically.